Topological Structure Learning Should Be A Research Priority for LLM-Based Multi-Agent Systems: Introduction

-\Cref{fig:parallel} shows that task performance varies by up to 10\% if using different topologies.
-Furthermore, the choice of communication structure carries critical safety implications, whereby poorly designed topology may lead to misinformation propagation, biased reasoning, or the generation of harmful content by agents~\citep{yu2024netsafe}.
+Beyond \textbf{efficiency} concerns, topology also directly impacts \textbf{task performance}.
+As illustrated in \Cref{fig:parallel}, performance can vary by up to 10\% across different topological structures.
+Furthermore, the choice of communication structure carries critical safety implications, whereby poorly designed topology may lead to misinformation propagation, biased reasoning, or the generation of harmful content by agents~\cite{yu2024netsafe}.

-{\textit{What are the key challenges?}} First, MASs are highly task-dependent.
-Reasonable topological structures often depend on the characteristics of a specific task; yet, these characteristics are often implicit, difficult to model and to generalize, thereby hindering the development of universal topology designs.
-Some prior works attempt to explore dynamic topologies, but remain in the early stages and still lack the ability to adapt topological structures based on queries or task demands~\citep{yue2025masrouter,liu2024dynamic}.
-Second, the design space of topological structures is inherently combinatorial, involving both agent selection and inter-agent connectivity, which grows exponentially with increasing agents.
+\paragraph{Challenges} First, \emph{the optimal topology is task-dependent.} Universal topology design is difficult as structural preferences vary across domains--chain topologies are most effective for sequential workflows such as software development~\cite{zhang2024chain,hong2023metagpt}, while simulation or reasoning tasks favor tree or star topology that support information aggregation~\cite{qian2025scaling,wu2023autogen}.
+These dependencies are implicit, context-sensitive, and hard to generalize across tasks.
+Although prior works explore dynamic topologies~\citep{yue2025masrouter,liu2024dynamic}, they remain preliminary and still lack the ability to adaptively reconfigure topological structures in response to task goals or query contexts.
+Second, \emph{the design space of topological structures is inherently combinatorial.} agent selection, communication edges, and role dependencies grow exponentially with scale, rendering exhaustive optimization infeasible.
 This makes efficient structure optimization computationally prohibitive as the system scales.
-Structure pruning techniques like edge pruning~\citep{zhang2024cut} and agent pruning~\citep{wang2025agentdropout,liu2024dynamic} are often applied in a static and one-off manner, lacking the ability to model the dynamic interdependencies and interactions among agents.
-Third, unlike in single-agent settings, the effectiveness of a given topological structure in MASs cannot be evaluated in isolation; rather, its performance must be evaluated through complete system execution within a specific task context, which entails substantial runtime overhead.
+Structure pruning techniques like edge pruning~\citep{zhang2024cut} and agent pruning~\citep{wang2025agentdropout,liu2024dynamic} are often applied in a static, one-off manner, lacking the capacity to model the dynamic interdependencies and evolving interactions among agents.
+Third, \emph{evaluating topologies requires end-to-end execution under real task dynamics}, which is computationally expensive and requires in-depth analytic modeling.
+Unlike in single-agent settings, the effectiveness of a given topology cannot be assessed in isolation.
+Its performance must be measured through full system execution within specific task contexts.